AustinTSchaffer/DailyProgrammer/InterviewChallenges/Custom-Data-Encoding-Go/Readme.md

 ### The Encoding Version

-This is used by the decoder as a check to make sure that it can decode a message sent by the encoder.
+The version number contained within the first byte of every message is used by the decoder as a check to make sure that it can decode the message.
 If the encoding format is changed in a non-backwards-compatible way, this constant will be incremented.
 Backwards incompatible changes include

 - Changing the max allowed lengths of either strings or `DataInput` instances, such that it requires more bytes to describe their lengths.
 - Altering the endianness of encoded integers.